rialDave/Streamlabs-Chatbot-VIPTools/README.md

   * Fixes a bug where the VIP status wasn't correctly handled, when a user reaches VIP or is VIP already

+**v0.5.0**

+  * Added new feature: automatic backups in archive folder on every unload of the script
+  * Added new feature: automatic creation of data and archive folder on startup
+  * Fixed a bug with !resetcheckins mod-command, that didn't handle checkins in the second last stream (the last "real" stream)
+  * Renamed "!resetcheckins" mod-command to "!rcar" (for "reset checkins after reconnect" :P)
+  * Some additional refactoring tasks and code quality improvements (like splitting up in some first modules)

 **Basic ideas and todo list while further developing this tool (in planned priority order)**

   * <s>Set up initial project on github</s>